RobTillaart/PCR/README.md

 - **uint16_t getHeatPulseLength()** returns set value.

+### Signalling new phase

+If the signal pin is defined in the constructor, that pin will get HIGH for 500 milliseconds (by default) to indicate a new phase has entered.
+One can connect a (built-in) LED or e.g. a buzzer or a stirring device.

+The duration can be set by the following function, 0 ==> OFF.

+- **void setSignalLength(uint16_t ms)** set pulse duration in milliseconds.
+A value of 0 means OFF.
+Typical values are steps of 100 ms, (default 500 ms).
+If the value set is larger than phase period signalling will not work as intended..
+- **uint16_t getSignalLength()** returns set value in milliseconds.

+If one want a signal only once per iteration or for certain state one could use **getPCRState()**, **timeLeft()** and **iterationsLeft()** to build your own signalling.

 ### Debug

 - **void debug()** is a function used to output some state to Serial.